SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 Once you've added the necessary code to you project, Build and flash the `Zigbee_Switch_ZR` project to your BRD4162A radio board.

-The LED0 on the starter kit will blinky periodically after few seconds delay after power up, reset the device, the application will restore the LED0 to the status before reset/power-off.
+The LED0 on the starter kit will blink periodically after a few seconds delay after power up.
+If the device is reset the application will restore the LED0 to the status before reset / power-off.
 **Note:** You may notice the device spends more time in booting up, it is because Zigbee project is using LFXO as the clock source by default in SDK 7.x, which is LFRCO in SDK 6.x.
 This can be found in `<project_name>/autogen/sl_device_init_clocks.c`

 ## 4.3 Access the Manufacturing Token